r-hub/blog/content/post/2020-03-03-packageRank/index.md

 # Significance

 Should you be worried about this inflationary bias?
 In general, I think the answer is yes.
-For most users of these data, the goal is to estimate interest in R packages, not to estimate traffic to CRAN.
+For most users, the goal is to estimate interest in R packages, not to estimate traffic to CRAN.
 To that end, "cleaner" data, which adjusts download counts to exclude "invalid" log entries should be welcome.

-That said, how much you should worry depends on the package you're interested in.
+That said, how much you should worry depends on what you're trying to do and which package you're interested in.
 The bias works in variable, unequal fashion.
 It's a function of a package's "popularity" (i.e, the number of "valid" downloads) and the number of prior versions.
 A package with more "real" downloads will be less affected than one with fewer "real" downloads because the bias gets diluted (typically, "real" interest is greater than "artificial" interest).
-A package with more versions will be more greatly affected because, if CRAN in its entirety is being downloaded, a package with more versions will record more downloads than one with fewer versions.
+A package with more versions will be more affected because, if CRAN in its entirety is being downloaded, a package with more versions will record more downloads than one with fewer versions.

 <br/>

 ## Popularity

 To illustrate the effect of popularity, I compare [`ggplot2`](https://cran.r-project.org/package=ggplot2) and [`cholera`](https://cran.r-project.org/package=cholera) for October 2019.
 With one million plus downloads, ~500 B entries inflate the download count for [`ggplot2`](https://cran.r-project.org/package=ggplot2) by 2%:

-{{<figure src="ggplot2-1.png" title="Figure 14 Effect of ~500 B Downloads on Download Counts on a Popular Package: October 2019">}}
+{{<figure src="ggplot2-1.png" alt="A time series lineplot comparing downloads with and without ~500 byte log entries for a popular package, ggplot2.
+The plot shows that the inflation is 2%." title="Figure 14 Effect of ~500 B Downloads on Download Counts on a Popular Package: October 2019">}}

 <br/>

 With under 400 downloads, ~500 B entries inflate the download count for [`cholera`](https://cran.r-project.org/package=cholera) by 25%:

-{{<figure src="cholera-1.png" title="Figure 15 Effect of ~500 B Downloads on Download Counts on a Less Popular Package: October 2019">}}
+{{<figure src="cholera-1.png" alt="A time series lineplot comparing downloads with and without ~500 byte log entries for a less popular package, cholera.
+The plot shows that the inflation is 25%." title="Figure 15 Effect of ~500 B Downloads on Download Counts on a Less Popular Package: October 2019">}}

 <br/>